MarjoleinHordijk/PythonTutorials/docs/source/03_04_Visualization.md

 ## 5. Bar-Charts

 Bar charts are a way to present categorical data.
-They can be usefull to compare the values of a specific variable for several categories in your data.
+They can be useful to compare the values of a specific variable for several categories in your data.
 To demonstrate this, we will again use our example of insulation scores of old and new buildings.
 We use the ```bar()``` function from ```matplotlib``` to generate a bar chart showing the mean insulation score for both categories.
 We can specify several parameters for this function.
 For example:
 * ```x``` : The x coordinates of the bars.
 * ```height``` : The height of the bars.
 (In our case, the average insulation score for the two categories.)
 * ```width``` : The width of the bars.